A paper by DXC Leading Edge

 Nine actions for success

-Organisations must develop a thorough and complete understanding of what expertise is, and how it relates to organisational goals.
+Organizations must develop a thorough and complete understanding of what expertise is, and how it relates to organizational goals.
 Here are nine proposed actions for success:

 2. Define your expertise.
 Identify what expertise is and is not.
 Forecast the business outcomes that future experts will need to deliver.
 Think through key components of expertise as relevant to your business — what they are, what they mean, how they manifest and how they are projected to change or develop.
 Key constructs include behavior, context, decision making, experience, knowledge, knowledge flows and living system.
 All of these require consideration and definition and can be modelled and simulated.

 3. Think capital, with expertise managed as an asset.
-Experience and expertise exist at multiple levels, from organisational level to business units, teams and individuals.
-The collective experience and expertise of an organisation should be harnessed as a strategic asset, with the same varying levels of potential impact.
-Valuing experience and expertise in an objective manner brings credibility to the value that individual members of the workforce bring to the organisation overall, driving business focus on the workforce as an asset and enabling integration into financial valuation.
+Experience and expertise exist at multiple levels, from organizational level to business units, teams and individuals.
+The collective experience and expertise of an organization should be harnessed as a strategic asset, with the same varying levels of potential impact.
+Valuing experience and expertise in an objective manner brings credibility to the value that individual members of the workforce bring to the organization overall, driving business focus on the workforce as an asset and enabling integration into financial valuation.

-The collective experience and expertise of an organisation should be harnessed as a strategic asset.
+The collective experience and expertise of an organization should be harnessed as a strategic asset.